Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 judi 9judi 10

 The pictures below are of the fire pit on the roof top of the Marriott in downtown San Diego in the Gas Lamp District on the 24th floor, very cool view if your ever there.
 The 2 half round 24" x 48" stainless steel rings were made custom for this fire pit.
-The glass that was used was a 50/50 mix of Starfire and Black.
+The glass that was used was a 50/50 mix of Starfire Base Glass and Black Base Glass.
 Very nice effect along with the view.

 marriott 5marriott 4